 Your home is your safe space.
 It’s where you find shelter and comfort, create memories with your family and de-stress after a long day — and it may also be making you sick.
-Here are four ways your home could be harming your health and what you can do about it.
+Here are five ways your home (or your workplace) could be harming your health and what you can do about it.

 High indoor humidity creates an ideal environment for mold to breed.
-And when mold breeds, your health suffers: According to the CDC, mold is associated with health issues that include throat irritation, coughing, wheezing and hypersensitivity pneumonitis.
+And when mold breeds, your health suffers: According to the the Center for Disease Control (CDC), mold is associated with health issues that include throat irritation, coughing, wheezing and hypersensitivity pneumonitis.
 Mold aggravates asthma symptoms in people with the condition, and early exposure may lead children to develop asthma.

 In addition to indoor humidity, water-damaged building materials and indoor leaks also create environments where mold thrives.